Four Ashes, Staffordshire

 The village was served by a station on the Rugby-Birmingham-Stafford Line of the Grand Junction Railway.
 The station closed in 1959 although the railway line still runs past the village.

-Four Ashes Hall is a 17th-century house in the village.
-It is open for conferences and weddings and has been in the same family for 350 years.
-It is still privately owned.
+There is another hamlet in South Staffordshire called Four Ashes between Enville and Six Ashes.
+Four Ashes Hall is a 17th-century house and estate in that village, formerly open for conferences and weddings, which has been in the same family for 350 years.